-The analyst uses multiple tools for this analysis depending on the type of security or instrument being analysed.
-For instance, some might use the company’s annual report for analyzing the earning capacity, total revenues generated, and the growth of EPS on a quarter on quarter or year on year basis.
+The analyst uses multiple tools for this analysis depending on the type of security or instrument being analyzed.
+For instance, some might use the company’s annual report for analyzing the earning capacity, total revenues generated, and the growth of EPS on a quarter on a quarter or year on year basis.

 Fundamental Analysis includes

 - Economic Analysis